lgarreta/ecuapassdocs-creador/README.md

 - Custom user management

 ## LOG
+22/Abril: r0.770.
+Added commands block and code for all details.
+15/04: r0.762.
+Fixed errors in commands buttons view.
+Added a CSS for buttons" 15/04: r0.760.
+Working commands buttons block in CPI and MCI.
-24/03: r0.751.
+09/04: r0.752.
+Working pdf-original in new ServicesDoc view 24/03: r0.751.
 Added validations for manual assignment of numero.
 Fixed MultiPDF.
 24/03: r0.750.
 Added PDF Paquete.
 Added numero to params.
 Bot for ECUAPASSDOCS.
 24/03: r0.741.
 Modified parameters files: added id.